harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-docker-hub-step-settings.md

 ---
-title: Build and Push to GCR step settings
+title: Build and Push an image to Docker Registry step settings
-description: This topic provides settings for the Build and Push to GCR step.
+description: This topic describes settings for the Build and Push an image to Docker Registry step.
-sidebar_position: 40
+sidebar_position: 20
-helpdocs_topic_id: 66ykcm0sf0
+helpdocs_topic_id: q6fr5bj63w
 helpdocs_category_id: 4xo13zdnfx
 helpdocs_is_private: false
 helpdocs_is_published: true
 ---

-This topic provides settings for the **Build and Push to GCR** Step, which [builds and pushes and artifact to GCR](../../use-ci/build-and-upload-artifacts/build-and-push-to-gcr.md).
-This step assumes that the target GCR registry meets the GCR requirements for pushing images.
-For more information, go to the Google documentation on [Pushing and pulling images](https://cloud.google.com/container-registry/docs/pushing-and-pulling).
+This topic describes settings for the **Build and Push an image to Docker Registry** step, which creates a Docker image from a [Dockerfile](https://docs.docker.com/engine/reference/builder/) and pushes it to a Docker registry.
+For more information, go to [Build and push an artifact](./build-and-upload-an-artifact.md).

 :::info